planetfederal/geogig-py/README.rst

 Architecture.
 Connectors
 -------------------------

 The ``repo`` object delegates most of its work to a connector, which communicates with a GeoGit instance.
-Currently there are two on connectors available:
+Currently there are two connectors available:

-- A CLI-based connector, which uses the console to call the GeoGit comand-line interface and parses its output.
+- A CLI-based connector, which uses the console to call the GeoGit command-line interface and parses its output.
 It assumes that GeoGit is installed in your system and available in your current PATH.
 Basically, if you open a console, type ``geogit`` and you get the GeoGit help, you are ready to use a ``geogitpy`` repository using the CLI connector.
 This is far from efficient, as it has to call GeoGit (and thus, start a JVM) each time an operation is performed.

 - A Py4J-based connector, which communicates with a GeoGit gateway server.
 To start the server, you can run ``geogit-gateway`` on a console.
 If the server is not running and accepting GeoGit commands, the connector will try to start it.
 In this case, it will assume that, as in the case of running a CLI-based connector, GeoGit is installed and available in your current path.
 More specifically, the ``geogit-gateway`` script should be available.